Sarah Wooster Counsellor MBACP (accredited), UKCP registered Psychotherapist

 Certificate in Supervision at Centre for Supervision and Team Development (CSTD) Bath

-Foundation and Counselling 1 Tutor, BCPC, Bath
+Team Lead and Counselling Tutor, BCPC, Bath

 Previous roles include in-house counsellor for multi GP practice, secondary school counsellor, Oasis Academy, Bristol, locum counsellor with Brook, volunteer counsellor with Wandsworth Youth Advisory Service, Cotswold Counselling and Isis Women's Centre and private practice in London.